 parkrun Ireland is a part of the charity parkrun Global ltd. delivering regular, free, timed, volunteer-organised walk, jog, run events across Ireland. parkrun Ireland organises two types of event: 5k parkruns and 2k junior parkruns.

-The events take place weekly, at 9:30 am every Saturday (5k) and Sunday (2k), in areas of open space.
+The events take place weekly, usually at 9:30 am, every Saturday (5k) and Sunday (2k), in areas of open space.
 They are simple to organise and a team of local volunteers manage each event.
-The events attract people of all ages, including children. junior parkrun is for 4-14-year-olds.
+The events attract and welcome people of all ages, including children. junior parkrun is for 4-14-year-olds, with older children being allowed as exceptions on a case by case basis.

 - Procedures for the management of allegations of abuse or misconduct by staff or volunteers against a child participating in parkrun in any way.